Dongdongzhoujyu/SingleChannelNet/README.md

 The mean coufusion matrix of 5-fold cross validation.

+The dimension of the mean confusion matrix is 6*6.
+The 6th row and column are the sum value.

-Run The performance metrics are overall accuracy (ACC), precision (PR), recall (RE), F1 score (F1), and Cohen’s kappa coefficient (K), which can be caculated from the confusion matrix.
+Run Performance_metrics.py to get the performance metrics: overall accuracy (ACC), precision (PR), recall (RE), F1 score (F1), and Cohen’s kappa coefficient (K), which can be caculated from the mean confusion matrix.